tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 ({{connections}})

-Note that this document assumes that the preference policy for the host destination address favors IPv6 over IPv4.
-IPv6 has many desirable properties designed to be improvements over IPv4 {{?IPV6=RFC8200}}.
+Note that this document assumes that the preference policy for the host destination address favors QUIC over TCP, and IPv6 over IPv4.
+QUIC only requires one packet to establish a secure connection, making it quicker compared to TCP {{?QUIC=RFC9000}}.
+Additionally, IPv6 has many desirable properties designed to be improvements over IPv4
+{{?IPV6=RFC8200}}.
 If the host is configured to have a different preference, the recommendations in this document can be easily adapted.

 # Hostname Resolution Query Handling {#query}